Menu

 • 98% of School of Education graduates are employed or in graduate school within 6 months, and inclusive elementary students have a 98% pass rate on the New York State edTPA examination.

-• We define inclusion broadly, developing teachers ready to work with the full range of learners in schools, including students with disabilities, students who are not native English speakers, LGBTQ youth, and students from lower socioeconomic backgrounds.
-We believe that all students have the right to a meaningful education in a typical classroom setting, rather than relegating some students to special classrooms or spaces.
+• We define inclusion broadly, developing educators committed to equitable and antiracist practices.
+Graduates are ready to work with the full range of learners in schools, including students with disabilities, students who are not native English speakers, LGBTQ youth, and students from lower socioeconomic backgrounds.

-• An emphasis on communication and collaboration in the Professional Block system.
-Students complete coursework and field experiences during Professional Block semesters with their cohorts, sharing theories and strategies they put into practice.
-Faculty also model this by coordinate assignments co-teaching block courses, and assessing student progress together.
+• In Professional Block semesters, students complete coursework and field experiences with their cohorts, sharing theories and strategies they put into practice and creating lifelong connections.
+Faculty model collaboration and coordination by co-teaching block courses, coordinating assignments, and assessing student progress together.

-• The Bridge to the City Program, which provides you with the unique opportunity to complete student teaching experiences in New York City schools.
+• The Bridge to the City Program provides you with the unique opportunity to complete student teaching experiences in New York City schools.
 Sharpen your skills and broaden your perspectives on cultures, families, and professional practices—and make connections with alumni and potential employers in the NYC area.

 • Take part in School of Education short-term study abroad trips or semester-long programs around the world.
 School of Education students are also eligible for exclusive funding to support study abroad experiences.